 You can easily customize your burrito bowl to fit your dietary goals and needs as well as your flavor preferences.
 As a result, you can easily make your bowl pescetarian, vegetarian, or vegan.-friendly, meaning this recipe is great for everyone!

 Once you learn how easy it is to make Chipotle bowls at home, you’ll never go back to the restaurant version again!
 Here’s how it’s done:

 - Cook the Rice.
-Combine the rice, water, bay leaves olive oil, lime zest, and salt in a rice cooker, and set to cook.
+Combine the rice, water, bay leaves, olive oil, lime zest, and salt in a rice cooker, and set to cook.
 Once cooked, remove the bay leaf.
-Then, fluff it with a fork, and stir in the lime juice and cilantro.
+Then, fluff the rice with a fork, and stir in the lime juice and cilantro.

 - Make the Salsa.
 While the rice and chicken are cooking, slice the produce for the salsa, and toss everything together in a bowl.